pgerber/lo-migrate/README.md

 * If compilation of openssl-sys fails, make sure you have the dev packages for openSSL or LibreSSL installed as well as the pkg-config build tool.
 On Debian  based systems you can do so via `$ sudo apt-get install libssl-dev pkg-config`.
 See [openssl-sys](https://github.com/sfackler/rust-openssl)' README for more details.
-* If the compilation fails, try installing this particular nightly version`$ rustup toolchain install nightly-2017-05-30` and making it your default `$ rustup default nightly-2017-03-27`.
-Lo-migrate has been tested against this version.

 # Design